 2. Do your research

 Many schools will ask you why you want to attend their program.
 This question requires you to reflect on how you fulfill or align with their vision, mission statement, and goals.
 Locate the mission statement for each school you are applying to on our PASchoolFinder website.
 Copy and paste the program's mission statement into your favorite document editor.
 Pay careful attention to every word and highlight the key phrases.
 When writing your response, resist the urge to parrot or repeat back their own wording.
-This is your chance to provide specific examples from your work or volunteer experience that demonstrates how you align with their mission/goals—show, don’t tell.
+This is your chance to provide specific examples from your work or volunteer experience that demonstrate how you align with their mission/goals—show, don’t tell.

 3. Don’t repeat your personal statement